Opinion · Infrastructure

 But I remain optimistic.
 While 2024 has been a transitional year, I believe 2025 will be a turning point when the infrastructure sector accelerates and doesn’t look back.

 A more acute demand situation and a favorable economic environment will act as a catalyst.
-Regardless of the outcome of the upcoming presidential election, the end of election season should provide some regulatory certainty.
+The end of election season should provide some regulatory certainty.
 Anticipated declines in interest rates will make borrowing cheaper, fueling growth.

 More importantly, the demand for new physical and digital infrastructure is about to explode.
 OpenAI wants to build 5-gigawatt data centers; for reference, five gigawatts are enough to power the entire city of Miami.
 The International Energy Agency projects that renewables will overtake coal as the leading source of electricity next year.
 Over half of U.S. households are now passed by fiber, with only 23 percent currently connected.